-REAL ESTATE PRINCIPLES PREREQUISITE: None.
+REAL ESTATE PRINCIPLES

-DEPARTMENTAL ENGL 015 or eligibility for ENGL 101 or ENGL ADVISORIES: 101H as determined by SBVC assessment process and MATH 942 or eligibility for a higher level math class as determined by
+DEPARTMENTAL ENGL 015 or eligibility for ENGL 101 or ENGL ADVISORIES: 101H and MATH 942 or eligibility for a

 This course includes the fundamentals of real estate including the basic laws and principles of California real estate.
 This includes the background and terminology necessary for advanced study of real estate.
-The successful completion of this course meets qualifications for sales person or broker licensing exam.
+The successful completion of this course meets qualifications for salesperson or broker licensing exam.